-Wisdom Teeth Removal in Hinesville , Waycross and Statesboro
+Wisdom Teeth Removal in Hinesville , Waycross and Douglas

-Why Should I Have My Wisdom Teeth Removed In Hinesville ?
+Why Should I Have My Wisdom Teeth Extracted?

-With an oral examination and x-rays of the mouth, Dr. Dr. Myers can evaluate the position of the wisdom teeth and predict if there are present or may be future problems.
-Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
+Studies have shown that early evaluation and treatment results in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.

 Wisdom Tooth Removal Overview

 For a brief narrated overview of the wisdom tooth removal process, please click the image below.
 It will launch our flash educational MiniModule in a separate window that may answer some of your questions about wisdom teeth.

 In most cases, the removal of wisdom teeth is performed under IV anesthesia.
 A through explanation of what to expect using IV sedation, as well as the surgical risks (i.e., sensory nerve damage, sinus complications), will be discussed with you before the procedure is performed.
 Once the teeth are removed, the gum will be sutured.
 To help control bleeding after surgery, bite down on the gauze placed in your mouth.
 You will rest under our supervision in the office until you are ready to be taken home by your escort.
 Upon discharge, your postoperative kit will include postoperative instructions, a prescription for pain medication, antibiotics, and a follow-up appointment in one week for suture removal and to evaluate the status of your healing.
 If you have any questions, please do not hesitate to call us in Hinesville at 912-408-7100 or in Waycross at 912-285-1437, or in Douglas at 912-260-1623.

 Wisdom Teeth Presentation